-There are four primary concepts that you need to know to use Trends: sources, panels, boards, and sections.
+There are three primary concepts that you need to know to use Trends: sources, panels, and boards.

 A Trends saved question can ask for results from only one sensor.
 The sensor can be a single column sensor, a multicolumn sensor, or a parameterized sensor.

 A module source is a configuration that defines data that a Tanium module provides to Trends.
 The module source validates and aggregates data that the module provides.
 You cannot create or edit module sources, but you can disable them to stop data from being stored.

 For information about sources, see Working with sources.